Dubai is a bit of a fantasy playground for all ages, with teens being particularly well catered for with

 - Buses: Buses from places such as Abu Dhabi, Muscat arrive daily in Dubai

-Driving to Dubai from surrounding countries such as Oman, Qatar and Saudi Arabia is easy.
+Driving to Dubai from surrounding countries such as Oman, Qatar is easy.
 There are new highways from each city leading to Dubai.
 You can pick up a rental car at any major airport in the Middle East.
 Book your rental car here.

 How to get around Dubai with teenagers

 The expansive public transportation system of Dubai consists of buses, water buses, monorail system, tram, and the Dubai metro.
-The Dubai Metro two lines: the Green line (20 stops that spans from the Etisalat region to Dubai Creek) and the Red line (28 stops that spans between Al Rashidiya and UAE Exchange.
+The Dubai Metro two lines: the Green line (20 stops that runs from the Etisalat region to Dubai Creek) and the Redline (28 stops that span between Al Rashidiya and Al Furjan

 In Dubai, you can pay for all public transport including bus, metro, waterbus, water taxi, abras, tram and even for public parking with Nol card.
 The Nol card can be picked up stations and convenient stores.